0foo/vpass/Readme.md

 * multipass is great but stashes the VM's it creates in weird places on the file system that aren't easily portable
 * Combine the two to have vpass
 * A very light wrapper around vagrant and virtual box allowing control of VM's from anywhere on the command line and some additional functionality as well.
-* I `think` this works on Windows, all of the code was written to be portable, but hasn't been tested on windows, so there may or may not be a bug.
+* I `think` this works on Windows, all of the code was written to be portable, but hasn't been tested on windows because I don't use Windows, so there may or may not be a bug.

 ### Dependencies